Sank's Glossary of Linguistics

 P-SET

-(Pragmatics) Hawkins (1978) wrote that the requirement of uniqueness in a definition of definiteness is not absolute but rather holds within the limits of a pragmatically delimited set of entities (P-sets).
-For each usage of the definite article in English, one type of P-set is delimited.
+(Pragmatics) One of Hawkins's (1978) insights into definiteness is the observation that the requirement of uniqueness is not absolute but rather holds within the limits of a pragmatically delimited set of entities (P-sets).
+The notion of P-set is further elaborated in his monograph of 1991.
+In Hawkins (1978), he carefully describes all the possible usages for the definite article in English and he shows how the uniqueness requirement holds if it is considered within the limits of a determined P-set.
+Therefore, for each usage of the definite article, one type of P-set is delimited.
 Speakers make use of different P-sets that are apparent to all conversational participants, and they refer to a unique definite NP within the limits of the delimited P-set.
 These P-sets are of several types:

 P-STRANDING GENERALIZATION